Pressio/Pressio.github.io/content/index.rst

                 *Pressio is an open-source project aimed at alleviating the intrusive nature of* `projection-based reduced-order models (pROMs) <{filename}/overview/proms.rst>`_ *for large-scale codes.
 The core of the Pressio project is a header-only C++ library that leverages generic programming to interface with shared or distributed memory applications using arbitrary data-types and diverse programming models.
 Pressio provides several functionalities and solvers for performing model reduction, such as Galerkin and least-squares Petrov–Galerkin projections.*

-		The name comes from the Latin *compressionem*: pressing together, squeezing.
+		The name stems from the Latin *compressionem*: pressing together, squeezing.

         .. container:: m-col-l-2 m-push-l-1 m-col-m-4 m-col-s-6 m-push-s-3 m-col-t-8 m-push-t-2